 PyTorch is an open-source machine learning library developed by Meta Platforms, Inc. It provides a flexible and efficient platform for building deep learning models using dynamic computation graphs.
 PyTorch supports tensor computation with strong GPU acceleration and offers rich APIs for neural network construction, optimization, and deployment.

-Key Features of PyTorch
+Key features of PyTorch

 Dynamic Computation Graphs